renatoriccio/syllabus/mongodb/week-1/lesson.md

 In this module, you will learn to use a DBMS named "MongoDB Server" -- usually just called "MongoDB" (or "Mongo").
 MongoDB stores data in a format similar to JSON (but not exactly the same).
 It also lets you use JavaScript to access the data.

-MongoDB is fairly popular, but it is not *the most* popular DBMS.
-More popular DBMSs use a coding language called "SQL" and store data in tables.
-You will learn MongoDB, though, so that you do not need to learn a new language or data format.

 With MongoDB, the JSON-like objects are called "**documents**".
 These documents are put in named groups called "**collections**".
 Each database in MongoDB is a named group of collections.

 ![Database with collections and documents](./assets/database.png)